How to relearn a language effectively

-When I picked up Blondynka u szamana, I thought that I wouldn’t be able to do what Lomb did AT FIRST READING.
+When I started reading Blondynka u szamana, I thought that I wouldn’t be able to do what Lomb did AT FIRST READING.
 Namely, focus solely on those words that I recognised or could work out from context.
 As previously mentioned, Lomb was against using dictionaries during the first reading.

 Honestly, I didn’t expect that I’d be able to understand so many complex sentences.
 Yet, from the get-go, I got the feeling that I would be able to get the gist of Pawlikowska’s thoughts and descriptions even though there were many words I didn’t know.

 In the very first paragraph, I caught the essence of Pawlikowska’s initial impressions of Herkules, her guide in the Amazon jungle:

 First of all, there are a few words, phrases and verb forms in the opening paragraph that I simply didn’t know.
 These include blizna, przecinająca, stukał palcami and wyciągnął.